Blue Light (unit): Background

-In the early 1970's, the U.S. Army lacked a dedicated counter-terrorism unit.
+In the early 1970s, the U.S. Army lacked a dedicated counter-terrorism unit.
 (Note: Some units, such as Detachment A, had counter-terrorism missions in addition to their other responsibilities; but were not solely dedicated to that mission during this time period.)
-In 1976, following the success of the hostage rescue at Entebbe airport by Israel's special forces, the Pentagon made inquiries to General Jack Hennessey, commander of US Readiness Command (REDCOM) as to whether his forces could accomplish the same mission.
+In 1976, following the success of the hostage rescue at Entebbe airport by Israel's special forces, the Pentagon made inquiries to General Jack Hennessey, commander of US Readiness Command (REDCOM), as to whether his forces could accomplish the same mission.
 According to Rod Lenahan, Hennessey replied that he had sufficient men but that they were not trained or equipped for such a mission.
 Reviewing a concepted, but never implemented plan from 1975 to address a wide range of terrorist threats, the Pentagon established two counter-terrorism contingency forces.
 JTF-7 would focus on the Middle East and Africa region, and JTF-11 would focus on Asia and the Pacific region.

 In 1977, the task forces conducted a mock assault on a C-130 aircraft involving an entire Special Forces battalion (3rd Battalion, 5th Special Forces Group) parachuting in by static line, supported by an advanced force operation to from a 12-man team inserted by HALO jump.
 The exercises were part of the Army's annual Emergency Deployment Readiness Exercises (EDRE), this particular one under the auspices of the XVIII Airborne Corps.
 In March 1977, 3rd Battalion, 5th Special Forces Group commander LTC Rod Paschall was tasked with responding to domestic terrorist attacks including black militancy in the form of the then ongoing "Hanafi siege" in which armed gunmen from a Sunni orthodox splinter group of the Nation of Islam took over several buildings in the Washington D.C. area and held over 150 hostages.

 The unit began conducting marksmanship and helicopter rappel training in preparation for inserting onto the roofs of the buildings held by Khalifaa Hamaas Abdul Khaalis and his followers.
 However, due to the intervention of ambassadors Ashraf Ghorbal of Egypt, Ardeshir Zahedi of Iran, and Sahabzada Yaqubkhan of Pakistan, the Hanafi forces surrendered before 5th Group was able to be deployed from Fort Bragg, North Carolina.
 In Fall 1977, the battalion participated in another counter-terrorism focused EDRE called "End Game", in which the Special Forces alert force and elements of 1st Ranger Battalion conducted a mock boarding of President Carter's Boeing 707, with the SF team penetrating the cockpit through an ingress technique that even the pilots of the plane did not know existed.
 (Note: As Carter was not on board, the aircraft was technically not called "Air Force One" at the time.)